ubirch/ubirch-client-go/README.md

         ```
         which additionally checks the chain.

-        If you get an empty response, that means the hash could not be verified (yet).
+        If you get a *404* response with an empty body, that means the hash could not be verified (yet).

  More information on the services and functionalities of the UBIRCH backend you can find here: https://developer.ubirch.com/